Interim Final Rule: Safe Management of Recalled Airbags

 EPA is seeking comment on this interim final rule, but the rule is effective immediately upon publication in the Federal Register.
 The comment period will be open for 60 days from the time the interim final rule is published in the Federal Register.
 EPA will consider these comments in determining whether any additional revisions to the regulation of airbag waste are necessary in the future.

 EPA held two webinars about this interim final rule on November 30, 2018 and December 6, 2018.
-Find out more about the webinar and check out the presentation slides and listen to a recording of the November webinar by clicking the red "View Archive" button when you get to the CLU-IN web page.
+Find out more, check out the presentation slides and listen to a recording of the November webinar by clicking the red "View Archive" button when you get to the CLU-IN web page.

 In May 2015, the U.S. Department of Transportation announced a national recall of airbag inflators manufactured by Takata due to a defect in their phase-stabilized ammonium nitrate (PSAN) propellant, which has resulted in fifteen deaths and at least 250 injuries in the United States as of August 2018.
 These airbag inflator recalls constitute the largest automotive recall in U.S. history, with 19 vehicle manufacturers affected and approximately 65 to 70 million airbag inflators scheduled to be recalled by December 2019.